 The last major stop is at the Knight’s Hall, another massive room that actually sits right below the cloister.
 As the name does not suggest, this hall was actually the study room of the monks.

-If the abbey was the sightseeing highlight of our one day visit to Mont Saint Michel, lunch at the legendary La Mère Poulard restaurant was the absolute highlight of our visit!
+If the abbey was the sightseeing highlight of our one-day visit to Mont Saint Michel, lunch at the legendary La Mère Poulard restaurant was the absolute highlight of our visit!
 First starting out as a hotel (still is today), Annette Poulard added a restaurant back in 1888, as a way to keep the hotel guests a little longer and to satisfy the craving of arriving passed on the island.
-She became world famous for her souffle style giant omelets and this the reason people from all over the world make the journey here, including statesmen, dukes, kings & queens, musicians, actors and us common folks.
+She became world-famous for her souffle-style giant omelets and this is the reason people from all over the world make the journey here, including statesmen, dukes, kings & queens, musicians, actors and us common folks.

-Apparently, the secret is in the batter, hand mixed to a creamy paste.
+Apparently, the secret is in the batter, hand-mixed into a creamy paste.
 But that’s not all, the batter is mixed to a unique beat, really making a show out of it as you can see in the video.
-The batter is then poured into copper bowls and placed on a wood burning fire – just like Annette prescribed over a hundred years ago!
-The result is a giant and super fluffy omelet that just melts in your mouth.
+The batter is then poured into copper bowls and placed on a wood-burning fire – just like Annette prescribed over a hundred years ago!
+The result is a giant and a super fluffy omelet that just melts in your mouth.